Website Accessibility Audit: All You Need to Know

 Before Launch

-Before you launch a new website or a significant update, it's crucial to conduct a thorough accessibility audit.
-This final check ensures everything is in tip-top shape and ready for all users, preventing any potential issues post-launch.
+Before you launch a new website or a significant update, it's essential to conduct a thorough accessibility audit.
+This final check ensures everything is in tip-top shape and ready for all users, preventing potential issues post-launch.

-It’s better to find and fix issues before your site goes live rather than deal with complaints and retroactive fixes.
+It’s better to find and remove issues before your site goes live rather than deal with complaints and retroactive fixes.

 Regularly